Automag (paintball marker): Operation

 The design was the original blow forward paintball marker.
 The design is also used in many other markers.
 Currently available new markers that use the blow forward system are the Tiberius Arms line of markers, and the ICD Freestyles.
 The spool valve family of electropneumatic markers is also derived from this blow-forward operation.

 Classic

 Through the many years of its production there have been a few variants of the Automag, such as the "TKO Automag" or the Minimag.
 The TKO Automag was no different than any other Automag, except it came preconfigured with some non-stock accessories, such as a barrel, vertical ASA, and bottomline adapter.
 The body rail is a black anodized aluminum extrusion and the grip frame manufactured of a carbon composite.

 .68 Classic

 Original Automag.
 Stainless steel body and back, with offset powerfeed.
 Shipped with Level 1-7 valves.

 Sydarm

-Pronounced, sidearm, a pistol variant of the Automag Classic, developed for Law Enforcement use.
-Uses a horizontal feed and 12g charger mounted on top of the body.
+The Sydarm, pronounced "sidearm", is pistol variant of the Automag Classic, developed for Law Enforcement use.
+It is powered by 12 gram CO2 cartridges instead of constant air tanks.

+It uses a stacked tubed design with the top tube housing 8 paintballs loaded at the front and the CO2 cartridge loaded at the rear.
+It uses AGD's twist lock barrels and can usually fire 25-30 paintballs per CO2 cartridge.